Camper Parent Questions

 How does your camp handle homesickness and other adjustment issues?

 Campers, especially first-time campers, may initially go through a short period of homesickness.
 For most, this sets in the first night of camp.
-We understand that for many people with disabilities, camp is often their first experience away from home, their family, and their own bed.
-Typically, once campers engage in activities, the homesickness subsides, and they settle in.
+We understand that for many people with disabilities camp is often their first experience away from home, their family, and their own bed.
+Typically once campers engage in activities the homesickness subsides and they settle in.

 If homesickness is an expected concern, please contact us ahead of time so we can discuss what the process is if your camper doesn't seem to be settling in.
 Will they call you?
 When or at what point?
 It is important that the camper’s first stay at camp be a successful one so that they want to continue going to camp in the future.

-Despite the family’s need for respite and the camp’s ideal of campers staying a complete session, it is important that both families and camp staff be open to being flexible to meet the individual needs of the camper and help ensure the camp experience remains an exciting and positive one for later years.
+Despite the family’s need for respite and the camp’s ideal of campers staying a complete session, it is important that both family and camp staff be open to being flexible to meet the individual needs of the camper and help ensure the camp experience remains an exciting and positive one for later years.
 Camp Conquest very rarely, if ever, has to send a camper home.

 What do the sleeping quarters look like?